-- 2.13 The Environment Act 2021 became law on 9 November 2021 which includes statutory targets for improving air quality amongst other matters. - 2.14 Publication of the IPCC report in April 2022 "Climate Change 2022 : Mitigation of climate change", includes various references to lifestyle changes "Having the right policies, infrastructure and technology in place to enable changes to our lifestyles and behaviour can result in a 40-70% reduction in greenhouse gas emissions by 2050."
+- 2.16 The Environment Act 2021 became law on 9 November 2021 which includes statutory targets for improving air quality amongst other matters. - 2.17 Publication of the IPCC report in April 2022 "Climate Change 2022: Mitigation of climate change", includes various references to lifestyle changes "Having the right policies, infrastructure and technology in place to enable changes to our lifestyles and behaviour can result in a 40-70% reduction in greenhouse gas emissions by 2050."
 This puts greater emphasis on individuals taking action to reduce carbon emissions, in Hart district, this means pushing for a modal shift for trips of less than a mile which is the bulk of trips by car (National Travel Survey).
-Such actions can also have more personal benefits through improving health and well-being, preventing illness being a key element of the NHS Long Term Plan.

-- 2.15 Reference to 15-minute cities / 20-minute neighbourhoods has been highlighted over the last year or so with communities accessing local services and facilities, as has healthy place-making.
+Such actions can also have more personal benefits through improving health and well-being, preventing illness being a key element of the NHS Long Term Plan. - 2.18 Reference to 15-minute cities / 20-minute neighbourhoods has been highlighted over the past few years with communities accessing local services and facilities, as has healthy place-making.
 The Covid-19 pandemic has brought about fundamental shifts in working culture with full and part-time hybrid remote working patterns now commonplace.
 These changes offer considerable opportunities to encourage people to adopt more environmentally friendly forms of travel, particularly for shorter trips and especially for those of a mile or less.
 Parents of school age children who might previously have dropped off their children at school by car before continuing a longer distance commute are now more likely to be working at home some or all of the week.
 Here lies a major opportunity to encourage parents and their children to walk or cycle to and from school.
-However, this will only happen if street design invites walking and cycling, making it attractive, safe and convenient option.
-Changes are also required to the design of individual homes and their plots, providing highly visible, convenient, and secure bicycle storage. - 2.16 New Building Regulations which took effect from 15th June 2022 mean that new homes and buildings in England will be required by law to install electric vehicle charging points. - 2.17 The remainder of this TAN covers: - Transport movement and car ownership in Hart district
+However, this will only happen if street design invites walking and cycling, making it an attractive, safe and convenient option.
+Changes are also required to the design of individual homes and their plots, providing highly visible, convenient, and secure bicycle storage.